vmware-tanzu/sonobuoy/README.md

 kubectl create clusterrolebinding <your-user-cluster-admin-binding> --clusterrole=cluster-admin --user=<your.google.cloud.email@example.org>
 ```

+### Certified-Conformance bug (versions v0.53.0 and v0.53.1)

+These versions of Sonobuoy have a bug that runs the wrong set of tests without additional actions.
+See more details [here](https://sonobuoy.io/docs/v0.53.1/issue1388.md).
+The simplest way to avoid this is to update your version of Sonobuoy to >= v0.53.2.

 ## Contributing

 Thanks for taking the time to join our community and start contributing!
 We